 We are required by law to maintain the privacy of your PHI and to provide you the notice of our legal duties and our privacy practice with respect to PHI.

 This notice is effective as of April 22, 2014 and it is our intention to abide by the terms of the Notice of Privacy Practices and HIPAA Regulations currently in effect.
 We reserve the right to change the terms of our Notice of Privacy Practice and to make the new notice provision effective for all PHI that we maintain.
 We will post a copy and you may request a written copy of the revised Notice of Privacy Practice from our office.

 You have recourse if you feel that your protections have been violated by our office.
 You have the right to file a formal, written complaint with the practice and with the Department of Health and Human Services, Office of Civil Rights.
 We will not retaliate against you for filing a complaint.

-Feel free to contact the Practice Compliance Officer, Karla Mooney 415-989-9400 ext 205 for more information, in person or in writing.
+Feel free to contact the Practice Compliance Officer, Karla Mooney 415-989-7221 for more information, in person or in writing.